The Top Ten Topical Skin Treatments To Use With Light Therapy

 Do Topical Skin Treatments Affect the Results of Light Therapy?

-No. Skin creams, lotions, and serums can be effective in their own right; however, light therapy acts independently by penetrating your skin with light wavelengths to create a biological reaction.
+Not necessarily.
+Skin creams, lotions, and serums can be effective in their own right; however, light therapy acts independently by penetrating your skin with light wavelengths to create a biological reaction.
+Some products, however can exfoliate or hydrate the skin before red light therapy, thereby increasing penetration.

 Blue light penetrates your dermis (just below your skin’s surface).
 It kills acne-causing bacteria, reduces cellulite, decreases the appearance of spider veins, and heals superficial wounds and scars.